Quick answer

 Common mistakes

-- Do not leave loose jewelry or hair pieces floating in the garment bag: they fall out during the costume swap and you find them after the number.
+- Do not leave loose jewelry or hair pieces floating in the garment bag.
+They fall out during the costume swap and you find them after the number.
 Zip them into a small labeled pouch attached to the bag's interior hook.

-- Do not try to manage a quick-change in a cramped aisle or shared hallway: you need enough floor space to open the bag flat, or you end up kneeling on the costume.
+- Do not try to manage a quick-change in a cramped aisle or shared hallway.
+You need enough floor space to open the bag flat, or you end up kneeling on the costume.
 Get to the changing area early enough to claim space.

-- Do not expect a young dancer to self-manage the change under time pressure: assign roles to adults in advance.
+- Do not expect a young dancer to self-manage the change under time pressure.
+Assign roles to adults in advance.
 A dancer who has to think about what to do next is a dancer who freezes.

 - Do not skip the practice run at home.
 Dress rehearsal is the wrong time to find out the gown's back hooks take 90 seconds and you only budgeted 30.